 The coronavirus pandemic has reaffirmed the need to establish proper eating habits, especially when our immune system requires a boost, but as we delve into an era of ‘new norms’, reworking our diet has proven somewhat challenging.

-Disruptions to food supply chains along with extreme panic buying has resulted in limited access to food.
-Now more than ever, local food sources are critical to ensuring consumers get a stable and consistent food supply.
+Disruptions to food supply chains along with extreme panic buying have resulted in limited access to food.
+Now more than ever, local food sources are critical in ensuring a consistent and stable food supply.

-Local supply chains will also increase traceability, answering consumers longstanding curiosity the source of their food.
+Local supply chains will need to increase traceability in response to consumers' longstanding curiosity over the source of their food.
 ‘Farm to table’ will ultimately transition to ‘seed to table’ as demand for greater traceability ensues.

 Whilst establishing local food sources to improve the resilience of our food system is vital, covid19 has also urged us to rethink our eating habits.
 Consumers are exploring new foods and protein sources to improve overall health and reduce the chance of illness.
 Ingredients that optimize nutrition and functionality to support a strong immune system are imperative.